 - Educational Assessment, Accountability and Equity: Conversations on Validity Around The World

-Watch videos of the speakers at the conference sponsored by Teachers College and ETS as they discussed issues related to valid and meaningful use of educational assessments.
+Watch videos of the speakers at the conference sponsored by Teachers College, Columbia University and ETS as they discussed issues related to valid and meaningful use of educational assessments.
 The topics of their presentations covered educational assessment systems designed to measure student achievement and evaluate teachers, schools and institutions; examined where and how validity breaks down; and how it can be improved in practice and policy contexts.

 - State Pre–K Assessment Policies: Issues and Status